Botulinum: A Deeper Dive

 Future of Botulinum Toxin

-- The future of botulinum toxin is bright as it has revolutionized the treatment of various ophthalmic spastic disorders, facial dystonias and periocular wrinkles.
-As we gain more insight into the uses of various toxins for chemodenervation, there is hope for better uses of botulinum toxin.
+The future of botulinum toxin is bright as it has revolutionized the treatment of various ophthalmic spastic disorders, facial dystonias, and periocular wrinkles.
+As we gain more insight into the uses of various toxins for chemodenervation (to target muscles affected by dystonia and spasms), there is hope for better uses of botulinum toxin.